 - Establish a working group to take responsibility for the application process and serve as applicant on behalf of the event organisers.

 - The working group must:

 - Collect signatures from the community

 - Facilitate the democratic election of Board members

 - Request a copy of the broadcasting service and signal distribution application form from ICASA.

 - Complete the application form in print, using capital letters.

-- Submit the original and 16 certified copies of the application form to Icasa, together with the application fee.
+- Submit the original and five certified copies of the application form with an electronic copy to Icasa, together with proof of payment of the application fee.

 Incomplete applications will be returned to the applicant and no responsibility for any inconvenience will be accepted.

 Approval of this licence may take two to three months.